-Like many quaint Texas towns, Cameron - named for Texas Revolutionary figure Capt.
-Ewen Cameron - was settled by a diverse group of pioneers and its future secured by the arrival of the railroad.
+Like many quaint and small rural Texas towns, Cameron - named for Texas Revolutionary figure Capt.
+Ewen Cameron - was settled by a diverse group of pioneers and had its future secured by the arrival of the railroad.
 The impact of Cameron’s earliest settlers can still be seen all over town.
-Although “Dutch Town” no longer bustles with German and Czech shops and shoppers, you can still hear those languages spoken by a few modern-day residents.
-Not only that, but Cameron has a large number of historic sites and buildings, from the Milam County Courthouse & Cameron City Hall to the Milam County Museum, housed inside the old jail built in 1895.
-Murals painted on several downtown buildings also tell the story of Cameron’s 19th-century roots.
+Although “Dutch Towne” no longer bustles with German and Czech shops and shoppers, you can still hear those languages spoken by a few modern-day residents as you enjoy a home-cooked meal and view historical memorabilia in Dutchtowne Deli.
+Cameron has a large number of historic sites and buildings, such as the Milam County Courthouse, the Milam County Historical Museum, Old Town Cameron & Railroad Miniature Museum, and historic jail built in 1895.
+The City Hall & Ideal Poultry occupy historic buildings with storefront designed by Mesker in the 1800’s, which can be viewed as you stroll the streets of downtown.
+Murals painted on several downtown buildings tell the story of Cameron’s 19th-century roots.

-If you time your trip right, you might be able to catch a concert at the Cameron ISD Performing Arts Center or a play by the Milam Community Theater.
-The city also hosts a number of fun recurring events throughout the year, including April’s FunFest & CPD BBQ Shootout, the famous Warehouse of Horrors at Halloween, and the Chamber of Commerce Christmas Parade in December.
+If you time your trip right, you might be able to catch a play by the Milam Community Theater such as Shrek the Musical!
+The city also hosts a number of fun recurring events throughout the year, including May’s Cameron FunFest & BBQ Shootout, the famous Warehouse of Horrors at Halloween, October’s Annual Steaktoberfest- a steak and wine festival featuring local artists, artisans, and live music, and the Chamber of Commerce Christmas Parade in December!

-Whether you pack up and move here or just fly in for lunch at DutchTowne Deli, Cameron wants to be your hometown.
-Visit today and see for yourself that there’s no place like home.
+Whether you pack up and move here or just stop in for the day, Cameron wants to be your hometown.
+Visit today and see for yourself that there’s no place like home!

 © 2016 TourTexas.com / AJR Media Group